-Therefore, not only the choice of a time-independent model appears to be less than optimal, but that of a uniform value of $n_e$ for pulsars at all ecliptic latitudes in the pulsar timing analysis as well.
-A better model to describe the SW effects in pulsar timing data is needed to account for an ecliptic-latitude dependency in addition to any temporal variations.
-Fig. 15 also suggests that the pulsars that populate the low ecliptic latitude regions (the grey shaded area in the plot, highlighting ecliptic latitudes between -3 and $3^{\circ}$ ) seem to show a systematically higher (and more uniform among different sources) $\bar{n}{e}$ value with respect to other pulsars.
+Fig. 14: The average electron density, $\bar{n}{\rm e}$ , as a function of ecliptic latitude after accounting for time variability.
+Each violin corresponds to a different pulsar with the legends described in the figure.
+The gray shaded region corresponds to the slow wind region considered in this study (ranging from $-3^{\circ}$ to $3^{\circ}$ ). variations.
+Figure 14 also suggests that the pulsars that populate the low ecliptic latitude regions (the grey-shaded area in the plot, highlighting ecliptic latitudes between -3 and $3^{\circ}$ ) seem to show a systematically higher (and more uniform among different sources) $\bar{n}e$ value with respect to other pulsars.
 This might be due to a longer exposure to the slow (and denser) phase of the SW during the solar approach.
-It is important to note that the boundary indicated by the grey shaded region in Fig. 15 does not represent a strict demarcation for the slow wind.
-In reality, this boundary is determined by the heliographic current sheet (HCS), which does not coincide with the solar equator.
-During solar maximum, the HCS becomes highly warped (Ballerina skirt-shaped) and inclined relative to the ecliptic plane, resulting in a more complex and oblique solar wind stream, in contrast to the distinct bimodal structure observed during solar minimum (Poletto 2013).
+It is important to note that the boundary indicated by the gray-shaded region in Figure 14 does not represent a strict demarcation for the slow wind.
+In reality, this boundary is determined by the Heliographic Current Sheet (HCS), which does not coincide with the solar equator.
+During solar maximum, the HCS becomes highly warped (Ballerina's skirt shape) and inclined relative to the ecliptic plane, resulting in a more complex and oblique solar wind stream, in contrast to the distinct bimodal structure observed during solar minimum (Poletto 2013).
 Consequently, intermediate scenarios are likely, wherein pulsar's LoS may pass through different wind streams depending on the tilt of the HCS.
 Furthermore, this variability can differ between solar activity cycles.